scanny/python-pptx/docs/user/placeholders-using.rst

 etc. Basically you can just click and type in some text and you've got a slide.

+A placeholder can be also be used to place a rich-content object on a slide.
+A picture, table, or chart can each be inserted into a placeholder and so take on the position and size of the placeholder, as well as certain of its formatting attributes.

 Access a placeholder
 --------------------